education

 The task-level data tells a more nuanced story.
 Planning age-appropriate learning activities has an automation rate of 48%.
 That sounds alarming until you understand what it means in practice.
 AI tools like ChatGPT and specialized education platforms can generate lesson plan templates, suggest activities aligned with developmental milestones, and even create custom worksheets in seconds.
 A task that used to take you an evening of prep can now take thirty minutes.

 Communicating with parents about progress has a 25% automation rate.
 Automated progress reports, translation tools, and scheduling apps handle the administrative side.
 The conversation where you tell a parent their child is struggling with social interactions?
-That requires a human who knows the child.
+That requires a human who knows the child, knows the family context, and has the emotional intelligence to deliver hard truths in a way that builds rather than damages trust.

 The Numbers Behind the Safety